ginstrom/paladin-novel/manuscript/chapter-13.md

 "When did I stop caring about revenge?"

 Pell was quiet for a moment, watching the evacuation preparations with thoughtful eyes.
 "Hard to say exactly.
-Maybe when you chose to scout Darach alone instead of hunting for information about your betrayers.
+Maybe when you chose to leave Darach with your betrayers alive.
 Maybe when you started healing people instead of planning how to hurt the ones who wronged you."
 He shrugged.
 "Or maybe it was gradual—so slow you didn't notice until now."

 Gond felt something shift inside him, like a weight he'd been carrying for so long he'd forgotten it was there suddenly lifting away.
 The rage that had sustained him through slavery, through escape, through those first desperate weeks of freedom—it was gone.
 Not suppressed or controlled, but genuinely absent, replaced by something else entirely.